-NOTE: If you submit the predictions for the Twitter test set please note that the submission must be named "twitter_answer.txt" and compressed into "twitter_answer.zip" for the evaluation to work.
-Likewise, if you submit the predictions for Reddit, the submission must be named "reddit_answer.txt" and compressed into "reddit_answer.zip" file.
-The answer files will have two columns (tab-separated), where the first column will depict the identifier of the test data and the second column will depict the prediction (i.e., "SARCASM" or "NOT_SARCASM").
+NOTE: If you submit the predictions for the Twitter test set please note that the submission must be named "answer.txt" and compressed into "twitter_answer.zip" for the evaluation to work.
+Likewise, if you submit the predictions for Reddit, the submission must be similarly named "answer.txt" and compressed into "reddit_answer.zip" file.

 We plan to have N=12 (up to 12 submissions per team) — this way, a number of versions of your system can be evaluated, without overwhelming the competition.
 You can try as many submissions as are allowed by CodaLab (1000), but only the last 12 submissions will be valid for comparative evaluation purposes with other systems participating in the shared task.
 For generating a task summary paper, we require that each submission provide the mandatory team name/individual, method name and method description.
 Specifically, please include any 3rd party datasets you train your system on (if any) in the method description textbox.

 By submitting results to this competition, you consent to the public release of your scores at the Figurative Language Processing-2020 workshop and in the associated proceedings, at the task organizers' discretion.
-Scores may include, but are not limited to, automatic and manual quantitative judgements, qualitative judgements, and such other metrics as the task organizers see fit.
+Scores may include but are not limited to, automatic and manual quantitative judgments, qualitative judgments, and such other metrics as the task organizers see fit.
 You accept that the ultimate decision of metric choice and score value is that of the task organizers.

-You further agree that the task organizers are under no obligation to release scores and that scores may be withheld if it is the task organizers' judgement that the submission was incomplete, erroneous, deceptive, or violated the letter or spirit of the competition's rules.
-Inclusion of a submission's scores is not an endorsement of a team or individual's submission, system, or science.
+You further agree that the task organizers are under no obligation to release scores and that scores may be withheld if it is the task organizers' judgment that the submission was incomplete, erroneous, deceptive, or violated the letter or spirit of the competition's rules.
+The inclusion of a submission's scores is not an endorsement of a team or individual's submission, system, or science.

 You further agree that your system may be named according to the team name provided at the time of submission, or to a suitable shorthand as determined by the task organizers.

-Training and testing data will be made available and persist on github after the competition to encourage research in metaphor detection.
-You agree not to redistribute the these data except in the manner prescribed by its licence.
+Training and testing data will be made available and persist on GitHub after the competition to encourage research in metaphor detection.
+You agree not to redistribute these data except in the manner prescribed by its license.